The Story of Light (Shinee album)

 The Story of Light is the sixth studio album by South Korean boy group Shinee.
 It consists of three EPs that were later collected together in the repackage album, The Story of Light: Epilogue.
-This album release marks the group's first in South Korea since 1 of 1 in November 2016, and the first since member Jonghyun's death in December 2017.
-It is the last Shinee release to feature Jonghyun following his death.
+This album release marks the group's first in South Korea since 1 of 1 in November 2016, and the first since member Jonghyun's death in December 2017, though he appears on the bonus track "Lock You Down."

 Background and release

 Reports of a Shinee comeback first surfaced in May 2017, where it was stated that Shinee would be one of four SM groups returning in the second half of 2017.
 However, no further updates were provided.
 In May 2018, SM Entertainment announced Shinee would return with a new album to celebrate the group's tenth anniversary, including a fan meeting on May 27, 2018.
 It marks the group's first release since the repackaged album 1 and 1 in November 2016, and the first since member Jonghyun died in December 2017.
 Shinee's sixth full-length album, titled The Story of Light, was confirmed to be divided into three parts with each part consisting of five songs and separate lead singles.
 Member Key noted that the reason why they wanted to release three lead singles is to show that the group is still here, working hard and doing well in coping with things as they are, referring to the grief they suffered from Jonghyun's death.

 The first part of the album, led by the lead single "Good Evening", was released on May 28.
 The second part of the trilogy was released on June 11 with the single "I Want You".
 According to the group, the second part of the album represents the group's view of themselves, while the first part reflected what others think of them.
 The third and last part of the album is fronted by the single "Our Page" and was released on June 25.
 On August 1, 2018, Shinee released the Japanese version of "Good Evening" and "I Want You" as part of their fifteenth Japanese single, "Sunny Side".
 On September 10, 2018, the group released the finale of their tenth anniversary album series, a repackaged album titled The Story of Light: Epilogue featuring sixteen tracks, including its lead single "Countless" and past singles "Good Evening", "I Want You" and "Our Page".